-Street signs and signs in buildings are crucial in all situations where the visitors do not know and do not intend to learn the environment.
-Raubal selected an airport situation, where a sufficient number of signs is crucial for passengers to find their departure gate in time.
-The simulated agents navigate in the graph representing the halls and corridors of the airport and follow only the signs they find at each bifurcation where they must make a decision.
+Street signs and signs in buildings are curial in all situations where the visitors do not know and do not intend to learn the environment.
+Raubal selected an often occurring situation, namely, an airport, where a sufficient number of signs is crucial for passengers to find their departure gate in time.
+The simulated agents navigate in the graph representing the halls and corridors of the airport and follow only the signs they find at each bifurcation (decision points).
 Three kinds of errors encountered are:

-- 1. there are no relevant signs at a bifurcation point, - 2. the signs do not lead to the desired goal, and - 3. following the signs results in an infinite loop.
+- 1. there are no relevant signs at a decision point, - 2. the signs do not lead to the desired goal, and - 3. following the signs results in an infinite loop.

-The simulation permits to test new buildings and the planned signage to avoid confusion and frustration of visitors
+The simulation permits to test new buildings and the planned signage to avoid confusion and frustration of visitors.